 We are often asked by our brides and grooms how they should prepare for a city hall wedding photography shoot.
 Though no specific preparation is really necessary, there are few things that can be done to make things go smoother.
 I always tell my brides to practice their smile in the mirror, not so much for me, but for them.
 The one complaint that you often hear from photo models is that they don't think their own smile seems natural.
 Sometimes during the photo session itself, the bride's mom will tell her daughter that her smile does not look natural (not helpful).
 This may or may not be true, but it may be worth the extra trouble to check out your own smile and make sure you like what you see.
 The other thing that I think is more important than any of this is just relaxing.
 Toni and I do the best we can to keep our photo subjects at ease.
 There is nothing really to be nervous about and we never ask our clients to do anything that would be uncomfortable or awkward.
 Having a good pre-photography discussion with the couple is also very helpful.
 This give the bride and groom the opportunity to let us know what they don't want us to ask them to do!

 After we took the happy couple around the building, we drove them to a place in the San Francisco Presidio called Woodline.
 It's a unique location with lots of trees and shade.
 We like to come here on windy days because the trees help block some of the wind and there exists a ton of privacy.
 The name Woodline comes from the long line of fallen trees that you see in some of the photography.
 Classic photography tells us that depth is a very good thing in award winning images.
 Well, if that is the case, then Woodline is the perfect place to take professional wedding pictures.
+This was just the type of photography location our couple asked for.
+They preferred not to do a iconic San Francisco destination.
+Instead, they just wanted a beautiful place with some privacy.
+Woodline at the Presidio fits the bill perfectly.
 Check out the images above to see what we are talking about.